Railf/Vacayzen/README.md

 python3 CloseOrders.py
 ```

 Automates the order-closing process for each of Vacayzen's rental orders inside of integraRental.
 This was a $6,000 quote from the platforms' development team that was solved with this script--written in two days by Ralph McCracken.
+Saves multiple hours each day.